arielkonopka/Gardens-of-Eris/README.md

     int maxAmmo=0;

 ## Monster logic - *TBD*

+A monster will make use of three following classes: fnordEcho - abstract representation of an object from the fnordBoard.
+We built the abstraction layer betwean real objects and fnordEchos only to store them in fnordNavigator memory structures.
+fnordVision - scans area around myFnord (on the fnorBoard), and creates all the interesting objects in the fnordNavigtor's memory structs fnordNavigator - the master control of the fnord class family.
+It uses fnordVision to locate interesting objects on the board, then it represents them as fnordEcho, and stores them in two structures: unordered map with elementId as the key, and fnordEcho of the element.
+The other structure is priority queue with scoring as the priority.
+The scoring itself also depends on the time of the element being last seen and the distance.
+Only elements "visible" (this means, all the fields on the line leading to the target are steppable) are considered and further processed.
+The decision method depends on the mode of operation, but also on the scorings stored in the maps.

-A monster will have its own class fnordNavigator, that will contain information about all seen objects byt the monster, like states, previous states.
+A monster will have its own class fnordNavigator, that will contain information about all seen objects but the monster, like states, previous states.
 FnordNavigator also will have:
 * flag, if it is locked in its mode
 * mode of operation